 I am a freelance writer specialising mainly in health and education and living in Staffordshire.
 Find me on Linked In

-The Christmas Tree Festival will then be open to the public until Friday 25 November, including throughout the Christmas lights switch on event on November 20.
-St Editha's Church Parish Office administrator, Gwen Wilkinson, said: "Since the festival began more than 10 years ago we have displayed hundreds of Christmas trees in St Editha's Church and members of the public have come in and voted for their favourite.
-Please help to make this year's festival the best ever."
-Application forms to take part in the Christmas Tree Festival are available from the Parish Office at 29 Church Street, Tamworth, St Editha's Church book shop, or via email at firstname.lastname@example.org.
+Trees for the festival can be decorated in any way, including traditional, themed or reflective of the particular business or group.
+The church cannot supply mains power so any lights on trees must be battery operated.
+St Editha's Church Parish Office administrators Gwen Wilkinson and Dawn Perry said: "Since the festival began more than 10 years ago, we have displayed hundreds of Christmas trees in St Editha's Church and members of the public have come in and voted for their favourite.
+Please help to make this year's festival the best ever, with all money raised going towards the upkeep of our marvellous church."
+Decorating will take place on November 22 and 23 between 9am and 5pm.
+The Christmas Tree Festival will then be open to the public until Thursday 29 November, including throughout the Christmas lights switch on event on November 25.
+Application forms to take part in the Christmas Tree Festival are available from the Parish Office at 29 Church Street, Tamworth, St Editha's Church bookshop or via email at firstname.lastname@example.org.
 For more information, please contact the Parish Office on 01827 68339.